umap-project/umap/docs/contributing.md

 "git clone" the main repository and go in the umap folder

-Several commands, needs you to be in a virtualenv:
+Several commands you need to issue to be in a virtualenv:

     virtualenv ~/wk/umap/venv --python=/usr/bin/python3.6
     source ~/wk/umap/venv/bin/activate